testinggospels/camouflage/docs/request-matching.md

 ## Request Matching

 There are scenarios when you would need to change your response based on some conditions met by fields on request objects.
-For example, if the end user passes an Authorization header, you'd want to send a 200 OK response if not you'd want to send a 401 Unauthorized resposne.
+For example, if the end user passes an Authorization header, you'd want to send a 200 OK response if not you'd want to send a 401 Unauthorized response.

 To do so you can utilize the power of handlebars again.
 Simply provide an if else condition and you are good to go.
-Consider following example.
+Consider the following example.

 ```
 You expect the user to call the endpoint /hello-world in two ways.